dlegland/lyx-templates/README.md

 # lyx-templates
 Document templates for LaTeX / LyX

+This repository contains a collection of templates for the [LyX software](https://www.lyx.org/).
+LyX is a document processor that encourages an approach to writing based on the structure of the document (WYSIWYM: What You See Is what You **Mean**) rather than on the appearance (WYSIWYG).

-This repository contains a collection of templates for LyX software.
-Templates are based on KOMA-scripts, and include additional configurations for fonts, colors, minimal document structures, default settings for some programming langages (Java or Matlab), settings for french language...
+The templates are based on the KOMA-scripts package.
+They include additional configurations for fonts, colors, minimal document structures, default settings for some programming langages (Java or Matlab), settings for french language...

 ## Installation